handsontable/handsontable/docs/content/guides/accessibility/accessibility-overview.md

 - Compliance with the most important [accessibility standards](#accessibility-compliance).

 In the case of data grids and spreadsheet components, there's no universal accessibility standard.
 Depending on your use case, industry or location, your application may need to meet different accessibility requirements.
-With that in mind, we prepared a set of accessibility options that you can configure to meet the exact needs of your users.
-By using those options, you can easily:
+With that in mind, we prepared a set of options that you can configure to meet the exact needs of your users.
+Using those options, you can easily:

 - [Enable the tab key navigation](@/guides/accessibility/accessibility-configuration.md#enable-the-tab-key-navigation),
 - [Enable navigation in headers](@/guides/accessibility/accessibility-configuration.md#enable-navigation-in-headers),